koben/UnbreakablePipelineAzureHOTDay/README.md

 *Azure Pipelines:* Creating CI/CD pipelines for deploying the test application.
 You can read more on Azure Devops Pipelines [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/index?view=vsts).

 Pre Reqs
 1. Sign up for Azure account.
-You can do it [here]. (https://azure.microsoft.com/en-us/)
+You can do it [here.](https://azure.microsoft.com/en-us/)
 2. Sign up for Azure Devops.
-You can do it [here]. (https://azure.microsoft.com/en-ca/services/devops/)
+You can do it [here.](https://azure.microsoft.com/en-ca/services/devops/)
 3. Sign up for Dynatrace trial.
-You can do it [here]. (https://www.dynatrace.com/trial/)
+You can do it [here.](https://www.dynatrace.com/trial/)

 Concepts
 ## The UnbreakablePipeline  comprises of 2 main components